As humans, there are two things that we’re all really good at – overcomplicating and oversimplifying

 Despite all of this.
 Back pain that made his life a living hell for years.
 The public destruction of his marriage that he was 100% responsible for.
 Uncertainty as to whether he would even touch a club again.

 He still made the choice to fight his way back to the top.
-He made the decision that despite everything he had been through, there was a way out.
+He made the decision that despite the fact that nothing was going right, there was a way he could dig himself out personal hell..

 So he rehabbed his back and underwent a unique fusion surgery that significantly improved his mobility.
 He regained enough strength to start rigorously practicing again.
 He began to post better scores and seriously contending in tournaments again.